saucelabs/sauce-docs/docs/performance/motion.md

 ---
 id: motion
-title: Measure On-Page Motion Effects
+title: Measuring On-Page Motion Effects
 sidebar_label: Page Motion
 description: Measure aesthetic smoothness as a page is in motion due to scrolling or tabbing between fields.
 ---